carlinmack/NamespaceDatabase/DOCUMENTATION.md

 This script allows the user to parse a dump from a database connection and extract features to a database table.

-This tool uses a MySQL database that is configured in the parse() function.
+This tool uses a MySQL database that is configured in the Database() module.

 Functions
 ---------